Airlifting empty tankers, training 500 drivers to ramp up oxygen supply: Home Ministry | Business

 ''Since COVID has affected all including drivers of these tankers, training of drivers is being done to ensure availability of skilled drivers.
 500 such drivers are being trained now and thereafter 2,000 more will be trained,'' Goyal said.
 A virtual control room with senior Central government and states/UTs officers has been set up to share information/problems and immediate solutions on real-time basis are being provided round the clock, he said.

-Goyal said the Central government is working in close coordination with governments of states/UTs and other stakeholders to ensure availability of oxygen across the country.
+Goyal said the Central government is working in close coordination with governments of states/UTs and other stakeholders to ensure availability of oxygen across the country The Home Ministry also said in a tweet a digital tracking system for real time monitoring has been put in place for tracking the movements of oxygen tankers.
+Giving details of the steps taken to address logistical challenges in transporting oxygen, the ministry said 1,408 Argon and Nitrogen tankers have been converted to carry oxygen, while ''101 tankers (have been) imported and 150 (are) to come''.

+The Home Ministry said 100 tankers are being manufactured domestically and 81 tankers with a combined capacity of 1,407 MT have been imported.

+It said refineries, power plants and steel plants are also setting up 12,400-bedded jumbo hospitals. ''Steel sector gearing up to produce additional 630 MT /day oxygen.1 lakh O2 concentrators being purchased from PM Cares fund,'' it said in another tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)